jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 The tool integration architecture provides:
 - **Unified Interface**: Standardized interface for all tool types
 - **Dynamic Binding**: Tools are dynamically bound to agents based on requirements
+  - Research tools bound to Researcher Agent for information gathering
+  - Expert tools bound to Expert Agent for reasoning and calculations
 - **Configuration Management**: Tool configuration is managed through environment variables
 - **Monitoring**: Tool usage and performance are monitored and logged
 - **Extensibility**: New tools can be easily added through the tool framework

 **Tool Categorization and Selection Principles:**
 - **Purpose-Based Selection**: Tools are selected based on specific task requirements
+  - Research tools for information gathering and content processing
+  - Expert tools for reasoning and calculations
 - **Capability Matching**: Tool capabilities are matched to agent requirements
+  - Researcher Agent uses research tools for comprehensive information gathering
+  - Expert Agent uses expert tools for mathematical and logical reasoning
 - **Performance Optimization**: Tools are selected for optimal performance and cost
 - **Reliability Considerations**: Tool reliability and availability are considered in selection